CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/text/stringsplitoptions.md

 ## Summary

-Specifies settings for splitting text to manipulate whitespaces in resulting text.
+The `StringSplitOptions` is used to specify settings for splitting text (i.e. whether to include or remove empty entries from results).

+`StringSplitOptions` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.

 | | |
 |-|-|